JuliaAlgebra/FixedPolynomials.jl/docs/src/index.md

 ## Safety notes

 !!! warning
-    For the evaluation multivariate variant of [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method) is used.
-Due to that for polynomials with terms of degree over 43 we cannot guarantee an error of less than 1 [ULP](https://en.wikipedia.org/wiki/Unit_in_the_last_place).
+    The current implementation is not numerically stable in the sense that for polynomials with terms of degree over 43 we cannot guarantee an error of less than 1 [ULP](https://en.wikipedia.org/wiki/Unit_in_the_last_place).